phx/signal-desktop-lockscreen/README.md

 ## Building from source with lock screen in place (Linux and MacOS):

-I maintain a forked repository that is kept in sync with the official Signal-Desktop repo at [https://github.com/phx/Signal-Desktop-With-Lockscreen](https://github.com/phx/Signal-Desktop-With-Lockscreen).
+I maintain a repository that is kept in sync with the latest official Signal-Desktop release version from the repo at [https://github.com/phx/Signal-Desktop-With-Lockscreen](https://github.com/phx/Signal-Desktop-With-Lockscreen).

 There is a build script in that repo with directions to build an official release as long as you have all of the dependencies installed.